bajejosh/church-connect/NEXT_STEPS.md

 # Church Connect - Next Steps

-## Recent Updates - Fixed GitHub Pages Deployment with Supabase Connection
+## Recent Updates - Fixed GitHub Pages Deployment with HashRouter

-We've fixed the GitHub Pages deployment and Supabase connection issues by:
+We've fixed the GitHub Pages deployment issues by:

-1. **Creating fallback values for Supabase credentials**:
-   - Updated the supabase.js file to include fallback values for the Supabase URL and Anon Key
-   - Added a .env.production file with the required environment variables
+1. **Switching from BrowserRouter to HashRouter**:
-   - Modified the GitHub Actions workflow to use secrets with fallbacks
+   - Changed the Router implementation in App.jsx to use HashRouter instead of BrowserRouter

-2. **Improved environment variable handling**:
-   - Made the app more resilient by providing fallback values
+   - This approach works better with GitHub Pages as it uses hash-based navigation (#/route) instead of HTML5 history API
+   - No need for complex 404.html redirect scripts with this approach

+2. **Fixed 404.html page**:
+   - Simplified the 404.html page to redirect to the main application
-   - Set up proper environment variable handling for the production build
+   - Ensured proper path references in the HTML files
-   - Added conditional logging for debugging missing environment variables

-The application should now be fully functional at: https://bajejosh.github.io/church-connect/
+These changes should make the application properly accessible at: https://bajejosh.github.io/church-connect/

 ## Current Status Update
 We've made significant progress on the Church Connect app, particularly in the area of service management, song details viewing, and UI improvements: